-&lt;sup>16 total figure: RAMSAR: 30,149 ha; SPA: 30,119 ha; SAC: 30,641 ha
+15 total figure: RAMSAR: 30,149 ha; SPA: 30,119 ha; SAC: 30,641 ha.
+All data from HBIC December 2018

 The character of the landscape

 The Landscape Character Assessment for the National Park and New Forest District was updated in 2010 and published as part of the Landscape Action Plan for the Park in 2013.
 It identifies 19 distinctive Character Areas within the National Park and describes the current condition, issues and trends for each.